ritarasteiro/FieldCourse/pages/Plot_coalescence_trees_with_R.md

 layout: page
 title: Plotting coalescent trees using R
 ---
+### Setup
+Decide on your working folder, start R, and navigate to this folder.

 ### In order to work the scripts require two packages:
 * ape
 * phyclust